ropensci/visdat/README.md

 ![](README-figs/README-vis-dat-aq-1.png)

+The plot above tells us that R reads this dataset as having numeric and integer values, with some missing data in `Ozone` and `Solar.R`.
 The classes are represented on the legend, and missing data represented by grey.
 The column/variable names are listed on the x axis.

 By default, `vis_dat` sorts the columns according to the type of the data in the vectors.
 You can turn this off by setting `sort_type = FALSE`.